DrPwner/FortiLucene/README.md

 NOT RemoteIP:(143.109.206.41 OR 192.98.127.57 OR 203.172.54.84 OR 58.183.240.171 OR 111.42.78.233 OR 150.123.98.207 OR 176.98.23.45 OR 207.66.142.89 OR 89.204.111.254 OR 62.185.30.14 OR 185.173.98.140 OR 94.199.7.120 OR 52.232.64.91 OR 139.87.123.220 OR 165.77.53.9 OR
  200.88.29.182 OR 91.32.174.105 OR 215.120.65.240 OR 68.74.12.197 OR 159.189.77.32)
 ```
+## Future Improvements

+1. Interaction with FortiLucene Database, have the ability to rename an existing family friendly FortiEDR Lucene Query.
+2. UI Improvements
+3. Backend Optimization, and more !